 Frequently turn the ring (take it off the triblet and replace it the other way up) to ensure that the metal stretches evenly.

-Keep checking the size on a wheatsheaf ring size stick until the desired size is achieved.
+Keep checking the size until the desired size is achieved.

 There will be very little re-polishing to do after this thanks to the rawhide mallet.
-A quick buff with rouge on a polishing mop will easily restore the sparkle or if you do not have an electric multi tool then use polishing papers or a polishing cloth.
+A quick buff with rouge on a polishing mop will easily restore the sparkle or if you do not have an electric multi-tool then you can use polishing papers or a polishing cloth.

-Using a saw simply cut the band right at the back - be sure to look out for any hallmarks which could be accidentally filled with solder.
+Using a jewellers piercing saw and saw blades simply cut the band right at the back - be sure to look out for any hallmarks which could be accidentally filled with solder.
 You may wish to insert the piece of metal slightly away from these in order to preserve them.

 Once you have obtained a suitable piece, this will need to be inserted and soldered in place.
 As the band will inevitably lose its shape during the solder work it, you will need a rawhide mallet and a triblet to knock it back into shape again before re-polishing it.